 Jampa Project

-In response to the urgent needs of former political prisoners, the Tibetan Centre for Human Rights and Democracy (TCHRD) in collaboration with the Paris-based Jampa Project has initiated a humanitarian fund for former political prisoners.The aid provides both financial assistance to a number of former Tibetan political prisoners who have endured particular hardship as a result of their non-violent activism against injustices in Tibet.
+In response to the urgent needs of former political prisoners, the Tibetan Centre for Human Rights and Democracy (TCHRD) in collaboration with the Paris-based Jampa Project has initiated a humanitarian fund for former political prisoners.The aid provides financial assistance to a number of former Tibetan political prisoners who have endured particular hardship as a result of their non-violent activism against injustices in Tibet.

 When Tibetan political prisoners are finally released, the horror unfortunately does not completely end.
 The Chinese authorities deny former political prisoners equal access to employment and social services and forbid monks and nuns from re-entering their monasteries or nunneries.
 Prohibited from returning to their previous way of life, former political prisoners enter into yet another state of torment.

 As a result of enduring years of abuse, many former political prisoners suffer from physical and psychological disabilities.
 Many are therefore unable to work and are in desperate need of additional medical and financial assistance.
 Sometimes resources are too low and some former political prisoners are unable to receive assistance.
+The Jampa Project endeavours to fill this glaring gap with temporary and long-term assistance to former Tibetan political prisoners in India.

 Watch this space for more information in the coming months when the official website of Jampa Project goes online.